yaseen2402/persona_backend/README.md

     ```bash
     docker-compose up --build
     ```
-    *   `--build`: This flag tells Docker Compose to build the images from your `Dockerfile` before starting the services.
-You typically need this the first time you run the command or if you've made changes to the `Dockerfile`, `requirements.txt`, or your application code that's copied into the image.
     *   This command will start:
         *   The FastAPI web service (typically accessible at `http://localhost:5000`).
         *   The Celery worker service, which will connect to your Upstash Redis instance and process background tasks.